zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 ## Preparations for input and output

-### Preparation 1: list of countries as nested array
+### Preparation 1: list of countries as a nested array

-As explained in the beginning, it would be very convenient to have the list that is going to be exported availabe as nested array.
+As explained in the beginning, it would be very convenient to have the list that is going to be exported available as a nested array.

 <details>
-<summary>The list of countries "knows" how to present itself as nested array</summary>
+<summary>The list of countries "knows" how to present itself as a nested array</summary>

 ```python
   def test_country_list_as_nested_array(self, country_list):